gabriele-tasca/rhymepong/README.md

 Playable at https://kekelp.itch.io/rhymepong.

-Note: the signaling server is hosted on a free tier server and can take up to 5-10 seconds to wake up after inactivity.
+Note: the signaling server is hosted on a free tier Heroku instance and can take up to 5-10 seconds to wake up after inactivity.